How to Do a Battement Tendu Perfectly

 Take care that your foot is always returned completely to the fifth position and not halfway as in the third position.

 The right leg slides to the right side, without separating the tips of your toes from the ground.
-Your right leg should draw a straight line that continues the line of the left leg that is turn out.
+Your right leg should draw a straight line that continues the line of the left leg that is turned out.
 Once you have fully stretched your foot and instep, and you are touching the floor only with the tip of your toes, return your leg to its place by the same path.

 The right leg slides backwards, without separating the tips of your toes from the ground.
 Perform the movement from your fingers as if you were spreading butter with your foot.